 The FosPower Emergency Solar Hand Crank earns the top spot as our favorite all-around weather radio.
 This device is intuitive straight out of the box without needing to consult the instructions or perform any extra setup steps.
 It comes equipped with an SOS mode switch on the bottom that emits a very loud siren and a bright flashing red light from the front of the radio.
 It has a few other design features we love as well.
 The FosPower's antenna is housed within the body of the device when not in use, which is different from the external storage of most models.
 In addition, the lanyard is equipped with a handy carabiner, and the LED reading lights on the underside of the solar panel are convenient when you don't want to use the full power of the main flashlight.

-The FosPower's design is basic, lacking many of the bells and whistles found on other models.
-This radio doesn't have an auxiliary plug — a feature that allows users to listen to their personal music rather than just AM/FM radio and NOAA frequencies.
-Many weather radios have moved on to LCD displays with buttons, but the FosPower sticks with an analog setup and dials.
-This means that it also lacks an alarm clock and other programming capabilities.
-Some may see this as a drawback, but LCDs use energy, so if the ultimate goal is power conservation or use in an emergency, this model is your best bet.
+The FosPower has a basic design and lacks many of the bells and whistles offered by other weather radios.
+Also, it doesn't have an auxiliary plug — a feature that allows users to listen to their personal music rather than just AM/FM radio and NOAA frequencies.
+Many weather radios have moved on to LCD displays with buttons, but this model sticks with an analog setup and dials.
+Therefore, it does not offer an alarm clock or other programming capabilities.
+Some may see this as a drawback, but LCDs use energy, so if the ultimate goal is power conservation or use in an emergency, the FosPower is your best bet.